ramya-subhash/automationpractise.com/README.md

 3. Check whether Megamenu works (Dresses -> Summer dresses)
 4. On the Summer dresses page.Click on Sort By: Price and validate whether the product grid is arranged properly

+Setting up maven
+1. export M2_HOME=/Users/subhashr/downloads/apache-maven-3.5.3
+2. export M2=$M2_HOME/bin
+3. export PATH=$M2:$PATH
+4. mvn -version

-Commands to run the scripts
+Commands to run scripts from command line
+1. mvn clean test -Dbrowser="chrome"
+2. mvn clean test ---> this will execute the scripts in chrome browser, because default is chrome browser if not specified